 Harris County – http://www.hcad.org

-HOW YOU DECLARE A HOMESTEAD: Upon the purchase of a new home, you must call the appraisal district of the county in which you reside and request that they mail you the necessary forms for “Declaring Your Homestead”.
-You must be the owner on January 1 of the year you are claiming the Homestead Exemption.
-You must provide a copy of their driver’s license of state-issued identification card and a copy of their vehicle registration receipt.
+HOW YOU DECLARE A HOMESTEAD: Upon the purchase of a new home, you must call the appraisal district of the county in which you reside and request that they mail you the necessary forms for “Declaring Your Homestead” or go online at the above link for your county and follow their procedures for applying.
+You must be the owner as of January 1 of the year you are claiming the Homestead Exemption.
+The time period to apply runs Jan 1 – April 30 of that same year and is not retroactive if you miss the deadline.
+You must provide a copy of their driver’s license of state-issued identification card and a copy of your vehicle registration receipt.
 The addresses on those documents must match the address of the home on which the exemption is being sought.
 Those without vehicles must submit a notarized affidavit certifying that and must present a copy of a current utility bill with the same address.

 There are several exemptions you may qualify for.
 Within each county the deduction amount and application requirements can vary.
 Other available exemptions can include Disabled Vet Status, Over 65 (year of age and can only be applied to one property at a time), wildlife, timber, farm and ranch, etc. Be sure to visit the website or call and visit your local office to see if you indeed qualify and how they are applied.

 For more information, visit your local appraisal district for specific answers to common questions.